A Diagrammatic Temperley-Lieb Categorification: Preliminaries

-Given a crossingless matching, its \emph{closure} is a configuration of circles in the punctured plane obtained by wrapping the top boundary around the puncture to close up with the bottom boundary.
-See Section \ref{subsec-mainthm} for a picture.
-Circle configurations have two topological invariants: the number of circles and the \emph{nesting number}, which is the number of circles which surround the puncture, and is equal to $n+1-2k \ge 0$ for some $k \ge 0$.
-Given a scaling factor for each possible nesting number, one constructs a trace by letting $\epsilon(u_{\ii}) = c \qtwo^m$ where $m$ is the number of circles in the closure of $u_{\ii}$ and $c$ is the scaling factor associated to its nesting number.
+Given a crossingless matching, its \emph{closure} is a configuration of circles in the punctured plane obtained by wrapping the top boundary around the puncture to close up with the bottom boundary, as in Figure \ref{closure}.
+Circle configurations have two topological invariants: the number of circles and the \emph{nesting number}, which is the number of circles which surround the puncture, and is equal to $n+1-2l \ge 0$ for some $l \ge 0$.
+Given a scaling factor for each possible nesting number, one constructs a trace by letting $\epsilon(u_{\ii}) = c_k \qtwo^m$ where $m$ is the number of circles in the closure of $u_{\ii}$ and $c_k$ is the scaling factor associated to its nesting number $k$.
 To calculate $(x,y)$, we place $y$ below an upside-down copy of $x$ (or vice versa), and then take the closure.
-All pairings/traces can be constructed this way, so they are all topological in nature.
-Again, for more information on traces see \cite{Traces}.
+All pairings/traces on $\mTL$ can be constructed this way, so they are all topological in nature.